- If Steam is crashing on your computer, the first thing you should do is restart your machine.

 - We recommend downloading the Fortect PC repair tool to diagnose and repair Steam issues.

-Steam is a very well-known platform for digital copies of games and is probably one of the best cloud-based game libraries out there.
-However, even the best of the best encounters problems occasionally, and this is entirely normal.
+Steam is a well-known platform for digital copies of games and is probably one of the best cloud-based game libraries.
+However, even the best of the best encounters problems occasionally, which is entirely normal.

 One of the most common issues with Steam is that it crashes randomly during launch or while browsing the game library.
 This issue isn’t the same as the Steam won’t open problem that some people face.

-This can be a problem if you are playing an online game and Steam crashes.
+This can be a problem if you play an online game and Steam crashes.
 You will be disconnected from your game, lose your current match, and potentially receive a penalty for being AFK during online matchmaking.